yonromai/NeMo-Guardrails/docs/colang_2/language_reference/defining-flows.rst

 Introduction
 ----------------------------------------

 So far you have seen only one flow, the main flow.
 But in Colang we can define many different flows, like functions in other programming languages.
 A flow defines a specific interaction pattern made of a sequence of statements.
-It has a name made of lowercase letters, numbers, underline and whitespace characters.
-Additionally, it can define in and out parameters with optional default values.
+The name of a flow consists of lowercase letters, numbers, underline and whitespace characters.
+Additionally, a flow definition can include input and output parameters (or short: in and out parameters) with optional default values.

 .. important::
     Flow syntax definition: